Willa Cather’s Love/Hate Relationship with Fame

 Willa Cather’s love/hate relationship with fame and the press was fierce.
 She courted fame in her youth, but expressed discomfort with it once it arrived.

-Yet Willa Cather left a wealth of public pronouncements, derived mainly from interviews she granted and public speeches she made.
-She also wrote many autobiographical sketches, press releases, and even semi-reviews in the third-person as a way to promote her work.
-Still, the more known she became, the more irritable she grew with loss of privacy.
+Yet Cather left a wealth of public pronouncements, derived mainly from interviews she granted and speeches she made.
+She also wrote many autobiographical sketches, press releases, and even furtive semi-reviews in the third person as a way to promote her work.

 Mixed signals to readers and the press

 For one who claimed to treasure her privacy, she gave dozens of speeches, many of which were transcribed for posterity.
 “In this country a writer has to hide and lie and almost steal in order to get time to work—and peace of mind to work with,” she said in a 1926 interview.
-But of course, few writers really had that “problem” — and might have craved that kind of attention Cather was spurning.
+But of course, few writers really had (or have) this “problem” — and might have craved that kind of attention Cather was spurning.

 If the phrase had been invented in the era of her heyday (in which the only forms of promotion available to authors were print media and lecturing), Cather would have been the model of a media-savvy author.